Guide to dating and buying

 5. Boxes, cases and caskets.
 Jaques wooden boxes and cases changed little in design until about 1890.
 Check the design is right and the label is of the right period.
 Although, early wooden sets in Carton Pierre cased sets were generally unweighted, the customers had the choice of having their smaller wooden sets loaded with lead at additional cost in the same Carton Pierre caskets.
 Slide lid boxes always contained unweighted wooden sets.

-Carton Pierre caskets should be a dull, matte charcoal colour, not shiny black, which indicates either mistaken polishing or, more likely, restoration.
+Carton Pierre caskets should be a dull, matte charcoal colour, not

 6. Stamping of Jaques kings.
 Until about 1890, only the white king should be stamped.
 During and after that time, both kings should be stamped, but not always.
 There are rare exceptions.
 The author has an 1853-55 set that has been in the same family for generations.
 Its king has identical colour to the rest of the pieces and identical aged felts, and is identical to the black king and kings from other 1855 sets in form (Figure 25).
 Yet, it is not stamped, probably because the retailer, Pearce, had his own trade label stuck over the Jaques name.
 Leuchars also removed Jaques names from kings, including Entered Nos 77 and 95 (Michael Mark, personal communication).
 It is likely that many of these sets sold by retailers did not have the Jaques stamps, but these sets have been ÒimprovedÓ by dealers and collectors swapping an unstamped king from a good set in a good box with a stamped king from a similar part set.
 Such ÒimprovementsÓ are common in other areas of collecting and the practice should be avoided.

-8. Jaques notable dates.
+Jaques notable

 Kings stamping: